alacritty/alacritty/README.md

 ## Installation

-Alacritty can be installed by using various package managers on Linux, BSD, MacOS and Windows.
+Alacritty can be installed by using various package managers on Linux, BSD, macOS and Windows.

 Prebuilt binaries for macOS and Windows can also be downloaded from the [GitHub releases page](https://github.com/alacritty/alacritty/releases).